LinkedIn Ads Step by Step: Full Guide for 2023 and Beyond

 4. Choose the Ad format

-You can select four LinkedIn ad types based on your campaign objectives.
+You can select several LinkedIn ad types based on your campaign objectives.

 Sponsored Content Ads

 These are ads displayed on the LinkedIn platform and appear as feed content would.
-They can be single image, carousel, or video ads.
+They can be a single image, carousel, or video ads.
 Sponsored ads are best used to drive leads, build brand awareness or boost engagement.
+Be sure to include CTA buttons surrounding your sponsored content posts.

 Message ads are displayed in a users’ direct message tab.
 They are an excellent option to drive immediate action.
 What’s more, message ads have an impressive open rate of 50%.
 Message ads are more expensive, but they offer you a better ROI considering their open rate and personal approach.